 It can be incredibly hard to find focus at home when you have so many distractions around you.
-There’s easier access to Netflix, recreational reading, social media, language learning, and creativity and not a whole building of other studying students around you to keep you on track.
+There’s easier access to Netflix, a cheeky nap, social media, cooking and snacking minus the peer pressure of a whole building of other studying students to keep you on track.

-Assignments can be hard enough to get done on a regular basis.
+Assignments can be hard enough to complete without any added distractions.
 How are you supposed to manage your time and complete that quiz when you’ve just remembered that the guitar you’ve been meaning to restring for three years is sitting in the cupboard, calling your name?
 And how could you open a textbook when this is the perfect opportunity to finally get around to reading War and Peace?
 Procrastination can be a killer of productivity.
-Luckily for you, Navigator has compiled a volume of handy tips all sourced from university staff and your fellow students.
+Luckily for you, Navigator has compiled a volume of handy tips sourced from university staff and your fellow students.

 Set expectations and deadlines